Marluku Wirlinyi is a tale of kangaroo hunting that weaves its way through Dreamtime, to the present and back again.

 An antique book exists with the same title: "The Kangoroo Hunters or Adventures in the Bush" by Anne Bowman (1858).

-Find a copy of "Marluku Wirlinyi - Kangaroo Hunters"
+Find "Marluku Wirlinyi - Kangaroo Hunters" on DVD, BluRay or on streaming services

 Explore more Aboriginal movies